photo

 We strongly oppose AB 41, which as amended undermines California’s current video and broadband service franchising process.
 The bill’s new amendments create a series of insurmountable policy changes that will make it more difficult for communities, localities, and the state to close the digital divide and address the issues of digital equity and access.

-In partnership with Compton College, NextGen Policy established a digital equity pilot program called Connect Corps, which is centered around ensuring Angelenos have fast, reliable, and affordable internet service; the devices necessary for digital access; and the digital literacy skills for full economic, societal, and civic participation in today’s digital world.
+In partnership with Compton College, NextGen Policy established a digital equity pilot program dubbed Connect Corps.
+Our Connect Corps program is centered around ensuring Angelenos have access to affordable internet service options; the devices necessary for digital access; and the digital literacy skills for full economic, societal, and civic participation in today’s digital world.

 Big Wins for Digital Equity